Part IV – Local vs. Global

 Fig. 1.
 Google knows only what you tell them

 Well fine, perhaps not yet entirely, but it does know where the search is happening from, even if you use incognito search.
-So, for instance, a person who searches “cat food” from Paris will see different results than a person who searches that from New York, and so on.
+So, for instance, a person who searches for “cat food” from Paris will see different results than a person who searches for that from New York, and so on.
 The difference in rank could be STAGGERING at times.

 What it means is that your term might not rank too high in a general search, yet it could be in the top 10 for a person who searches from Berlin, for example.
 What it also means is that unless you consider the whole world as your target audience, you probably only care to target a certain MAIN area (like most businesses).

 This is the difference between aiming for a high global SEO rank and local SERP.
 Global SEO focuses on using generic keywords to get traffic and search volume to a website.
 On the other hand, localized keywords specifically target audiences within the local environment, like a town or vicinity, to get relevant, local search traffic from that area.
 Knowing this, you must decide whether to focus on Google local rank tracking and aim for customers in your business area or get more traffic by targeting a higher global SEO rank.